moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_monitors.md

-# Metis Resources- Monitors
+# Monitors Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Monitors on Metis.
-To learn in detail about the Monitor as a DataOS Resource, refer to this link.
+To learn in detail about the Monitor as a DataOS Resource, refer to this <a href="/resources/">link</a>.

 </aside>

 Metis has integrated "Monitor" as a "Resource" type entity for storing metadata related to events, metrics, and incidents that are raised when the defined condition does not meet the specified criterion for an asset within DataOS.
 On selecting **Monitors,** the following information will appear on the screen:

 ![monitors.png](metis_resources_monitors/monitors.png)
+<figcaption align = "center"> List of Monitors  </figcaption>

 ## Filter pane